 Note that if are also using traditional floating licenses for Deadline, you can keep some Deadline Slaves configured to use UBL, and some configured to use your existing Deadline license server.
 You can also use Auto Configuration to configure which Deadline Slaves you want to use UBL automatically.

 NOTE: These steps are only required if you are using 3PL.
 You do not need to perform these steps if you are only planning on using Deadline UBL.

 Before you can start using 3PL, you must do the following: - Request 3PL Certificates from Thinkbox Sales for the applications and/or plugins you will be rendering with. - Install and configure the Deadline License Forwarder application to use the 3PL Certificates. - Set up Deadline Limits to use 3PL, and configure your render jobs to use these Limits.

 To use 3PL with Deadline, you will first need to obtain 3PL Certificates for each 3PL application or plugin you will be rendering with.
 These certificates ensure a secure connection with Thinkbox’s Cloud-hosted License Server Gateway.
-Please contact Thinkbox Sales to obtain the necessary certificate(s) before purchasing 3PL render time from the Thinkbox Store.
+Please contact Thinkbox Sales to obtain the necessary certificate(s) before purchasing 3PL render time from the Thinkbox Marketplace.